PGScatalog/pgsc_calc/docs/how-to/samplesheet.rst

 because the structure of input data can be very different across use cases (e.g. different file formats, directories, and split vs. unsplit by chromosome).

+.. warning:: The format of samplesheets changed in v2.0.0 to better accommodate
+             additional file formats in the future

 Samplesheet
 -----------